symaiotics/mpersona-node-lite/readme.md

 # mPersona Lite
-mPersona is a tool to build custom personas to facilitate interaction with Large Language Model services like Open AI's GPT4.
+mPersona is a tool to build custom personas to facilitate interaction with Large Language Model services like Open AI's GPT4, Anthropic Claude, and Azure OpenAI deployed GPT-based models.
-This 'lite' version is tailored for organizations seeking a wrapper for the OpenAI API and to use streaming webapps for simultaneous persona interactions.
+This 'lite' version is tailored for organizations seeking a wrapper for numerous LLMs and to use streaming webapps for simultaneous persona interactions.

 ## About
 mPersona is built in 2 parts, a Vue.js web interface and a Node.js server side application (this package).